alexanderluna/alexanderluna.github.io/_posts/it/2021-01-06-tcp-ip-overview-and-history.md

 tells whether a software component functions as a client or server and as a transactional role when servers communicate with each other in certain protocols.

+The TCP/IP model actually describes the architecture without using the OSI model.
+It essentially compresses the OSI model's top 6 layers down into 4 layers.
+At the bottom we have the network interface layer and it is the place that allows TCP/IP to run on.
+Next comes the internet layer, which is responsible for logical devise addressing, routing and data packaging.
+Then comes the host-to-host transport layer which handles the internetwork communication.
+Finally there is the application layer, which compresses layer 5-7 of the OSI model and describes the blurriness of these layers in the OSI model well.
+In summary the TCP/IP model looks as follows compared to the OSI model.

+1. Network Interface (layer 2)
+2. Internet (layer 3)
+3. Host-to-Host Transport (layer 4)
+4. Application (layer 5-7)